 - A. Upon completion of the initial review, the director shall reject any permit application that meets any of the following criteria: - The proposed dispensary or delivery operation does not comply with requirements of this chapter. - 2.
-The applicant has knowingly made a false statement of material fact or has knowingly omitted a material fact from the application. - The operation of the proposed dispensary at the proposed location is prohibited by any state or local law or regulation. - 4.
-Any person who is listed on the application pursuant to subsection (A)(10) of Section 6.108.060 or pursuant to Section 6.108.065 has been convicted of a felony within the past ten-three (310) years.
+The applicant has knowingly made a false statement of material fact or has knowingly omitted a material fact from the application. - 3.
+The operation of the proposed dispensary at the proposed location is prohibited by any state or local law or regulation. - 4.
+Any person who is listed on the application pursuant to subsection (A)(10) of Section 6.108.060 or subsection (A)(10) of Section 6.108.065 has been convicted of a felony or a drug related misdemeaner reclassified by Section 1170.18 of the California Penal Code (Proposition 47) within the past ten (10) years.
 A conviction within the meaning of this section means a plea or verdict of guilty or a conviction following a plea of nolo contendere. - 5.
 The applicant or the operator listed in the application is less than eighteen (18) years of age. - 6.
-The health care services agency has determined that the application for a dispensary has failed to state a health care purpose that fulfills the purposes of Section 11362.5 et seq. of the California Health and Safety Code. - B. Any application that is not rejected upon completion of the initial review shall be deemed an eligible application and submitted to the final selection phase of the solicitation process.
+The health care services agency has determined that the application for a dispensary has failed to state a health care purpose that fulfills the purposes of Section 11362.5 et seq. of the California Health and Safety Code. - 7.- The applicant is delinquent in the payment of any applicable state or County taxes and fees. - B. Any application that is not rejected upon completion of the initial review shall be deemed an eligible application and submitted to the final selection phase of the solicitation process.